GET IN TOUCH

 For taxpayers with unpaid debt, facing a Michigan bank levy is one of the most serious financial challenges.
 When a financial institution receives notice from the Michigan Department of Treasury, it must freeze the bank account and seize funds to cover outstanding tax debt.
 The sudden loss of access to money often creates immediate economic hardship, leaving taxpayers unable to cover essential expenses.

 A bank levy differs from other collection actions because it withdraws funds directly from your account, whereas a lien only places a legal claim on personal property.
 While creditors typically require a court judgment, government agencies can act quickly under state law.
 Bank levies work alongside wage levies, wage garnishment, and other collection actions, often following a final notice when unpaid taxes remain unresolved.
-Understanding how the levy process functions is critical for avoiding a court order, money judgment, or further financial hardship.

-This guide provides a complete list of important factors related to Michigan bank levies.
-It explains how government agencies enforce tax liability, the role of a levying officer, and what documents, such as bank statements or a financial statement, may be legally required.
-Topics include exemptions for social security benefits, supplemental security income, federal payments, child support, and options to release a levy.
-Whether the debt comes from IRS assessments, income tax, or other unpaid obligations, knowing your rights helps you respond effectively and protect your financial situation.
+Understanding how the levy process functions is critical for avoiding further financial hardship.
+This guide provides a complete overview of important factors related to Michigan bank levies.
+It explains how government agencies enforce tax liability and what options exist to release a levy.
+Topics include exemptions for social security benefits, supplemental security income, federal payments, child support, and steps to protect your financial situation.

 Overview of Michigan Bank Levy